chrismclarke/sami-maths-club/ci/README.md

 It could be connected to full package if wanting faster builds (preinstalled npm scripts), however this would need updating whenever dependencies are updated.

-Deploy logic for the app is in the root cloudbuild.yaml file.
+Deploy logic for the app is in the root other yaml files.
 Assumes IAM for firebase, see here for guidance: https://fireship.io/lessons/ci-cd-with-google-cloud-build/